HFO4/HFO4/README.md

 Click buttons above to issue new gamepad input, refresh this page to view newst game screen.

 <details><summary>About this game section</summary>

+  The section is developed based on my previopus GameBoy emulator project [Gameboy.Live](https://github.com/HFO4/gameboy.live), you can use this project to deploy your own "cloud gaming server".
 </details>

 <details><summary>Statistics of this game so far</summary>